 First Alert recommends the following tips and tools for keeping your home and loved ones safe this winter:

-- Install and test CO alarms.
+- Install/test CO alarms.
 CO alarms are the only way to detect this poisonous gas.
-For as little as $20, a First Alert CO alarm can help protect your home and family from potential tragedy.
-Install alarms on every level of the home, inside each bedroom and outside each sleeping area for maximum protection.
-Test alarms monthly and change batteries every six months.
+A First Alert CO alarm can help protect your home and family from potential tragedy.
+Install alarms on every level of the home and near each sleeping area for maximum protection.
+Test alarm function monthly and change batteries every six months.

 - Have fuel-burning appliances inspected regularly.
 Arrange for a professional inspection of all fuel-burning appliances (such as furnaces, stoves, fireplaces, clothes dryers, water heaters and space heaters) annually to detect any CO leaks.